Dan Llywelyn Hall: Career

 In 2016 he painted a portrait of Barbara Windsor, titled An East End Girl.
 Windsor unveiled it at L'Escargot, London.

 Hall also made a portrait of pop singer Marc Almond, which Almond unveiled in 2019.

+In 2021, Hall completed an exhibition and book Walking with Offa / Cerdded gydag Offa - a collaboration with poets including Gillian Clarke, Menna Elfyn, Owen Sheers and Ifor ap Glyn.

+In September 2023 a portrait of Owain Glyndwr was unveiled at Sycharth - the family home of the Welsh prince.